-Great plants to keep in your room can include Aloe Vera (releases oxygen constantly throughout the night), Peace Lillies (can cleanse the air as much as 60%) and Spider Plants (can reduce the number of toxins in the air by up to 90%)!
+Great plants to keep in your room can include Aloe Vera (releases oxygen always throughout the night), Peace Lillies (can cleanse the air as much as 60%) and Spider Plants (can reduce the number of toxins in the air by up to 90%)!

 When planning bedroom decor, make sure to consider function first.
 Do you need more hanging space?
 Include a wardrobe in the bedroom design.
 Do you need a spot to lay clothes for the day?
 Shop for a bench or chair.
 Do you need a place to hang necklaces?

 Buy pretty wall hooks.
 The function should always be the starting point for any room makeover -- and, of course, choose beautiful pieces that serve those purposes!
-Just don't make the mistake of choosing beautiful pieces before determining the needs of the space.
+Just don't make the mistake of selecting beautiful pieces before determining the needs of the space.

 Given that the average person spends a third of their life sleeping, it’s hardly surprising that creating a peaceful bedroom is high on the agenda for many of us.
 Your bedroom design needs to reflect your personality, but it doesn’t take long to realise that successful bedroom schemes have several key points in common.

 The first is a fabulous bed and headboard.
 Use the headboard to set the mood for your room and anchor your colour scheme – low-slung, Italian-style padded in smart-looking wool for a chic penthouse feel; a taller headboard in a tactile fabric adds texture and softness.
-Or perhaps like us you’ve chosen a feature wallpaper and this must go behind the headboard making it the focal point.
+Or perhaps like us, you’ve chosen a feature wallpaper, and this must go behind the headboard, making it the focal point.

 On the walls we often opt for neutral paint colours from a restful and calming palette, and using your cushions, throw and other accessories for the injection of colour, this also allows you to undertake the occasional revamp.
-We’ll be using Farrow and Ball’s new Sulking Room Pink for a bedroom this year – although it’s of-the-moment, its restful tones should hold your interest for many years to come.
+We’ll be using Farrow and Ball’s new Sulking Room Pink for a bedroom this year – although it’s of-the-moment, its soft tones should hold your interest for many years to come.

 Make sure you also ear-mark enough of your budget for lighting and mirrors.
 We love a statement chandelier at Interior Folk, but this is pointless unless you can marry it with practical but decorative task lighting for reading.
-Hang mirrors to harness natural light if possible and this is particularly important if you have a dressing table mirror.
+Hang mirrors to harness natural light if possible, and this is particularly important if you have a dressing table mirror.

 Your one take-home message?
 Start with the colour you love for the wall or headboard or a feature wallpaper and build from there.
 Make sure you decide on as many elements as you can before you start buying anything.
-Remember, great rooms rarely happen by chance but if you plan carefully then a good night’s sleep awaits you.
+Remember, great rooms rarely happen by chance, but if you plan carefully, then a good night’s sleep awaits you.

-When decorating a bedroom my advice would be to fill it with things that bring you joy.
-Colours that feel calming, pictures of loved ones, fresh plants and art that inspires.
+When decorating a bedroom, my advice would be to fill it with things that bring you joy: colours that feel calming, pictures of loved ones, fresh plants and art that inspires.

 If you are decorating on a budget, don’t be afraid to get your hands dirty and try some DIY.
 Upcycling old furniture, homemade trinkets and statement artwork are all easy to achieve and so affordable.

 The wall behind a bed is a perfect place to incorporate an accent that says “wow”!
-By incorporating textures, tones, and patterns, with paint and plaster a custom effect is created which complements the rooms décor in a unique one of a kind way.
+By combining textures, tones, and patterns, with paint and plaster a custom effect is created which complements the rooms décor in a unique one of a kind way.

 Don't feel like you have to do a makeover in one day.
-Add things little by little that you absolutely love, and then the room will have a more collected feel.
+Add things little by little that you love, and then the room will have a more collected feel.

-Every room should have a hero piece, and in most cases it is the main furniture of the room that deserves to be in the limelight.
+Every room should have a hero piece, and in most cases, it is the main furniture of the room that deserves to be in the limelight.
 So for a bedroom, invest in a bed or headboard that wows.
 Balance the drama of the headboard with textiles and accessories in calm muted colours or natural tones which make the bedroom feel serene, cosy and inviting.

 There are three fundamentals for designing a bedroom that I hold dear for a successful (and restful) space.